apache/pekko-connectors/docs/src/main/paradox/ironmq.md

 # IronMQ

-The IronMQ connector provides an Akka stream source and sink to connect to the [IronMQ](https://www.iron.io/) queue.
+The IronMQ connector provides an Apache Pekko Stream source and sink to connect to the [IronMQ](https://www.iron.io/) queue.

 IronMQ is a simple point-to-point queue, but it is possible to implement a fan-out semantic by configure the queue as push queue and set other queue as subscribers.
 More information about that could be found on